 25. Medium Bob with See-Through Bangs

-Go for a trendy short hair look by adding see-through bangs to your bob or lob.
-This type of fringe looks more relaxed than a full blunt bangs and goes well with straight or wavy hair.
+Go for a trendy short Asian hairstyles by adding see-through bangs to your bob or lob.
+This type of fringe looks more relaxed than full blunt bangs and goes well with straight or wavy hair.

 26. Layered Medium Bob

 If you have thick hair, it’s best to go for a layered bob when cutting it short.
 This way, your hair’s natural volume gets equally distributed and works to give your hair some bounce.
 Add some highlights to enhance the look of your layers and create a head-turning ‘do.

 27. Wavy Bob Short Asian Hairstyles